Why Sex Happens in Tabletop RPGs and How to Deal With It

 1) Gloss Over It

 Innuendo, metaphor, analogy.
 Find ways to shortcut or paraphrase “the unholy deed” without going into details.
-Saying, “you experience a night of the kind of bliss you’ve long dreamed about,” is a lot better than going into a half-hour interaction about the mighty knight who wishes to be deflowered by a midget sorcerer, while being tied up and forced to listen to Vivaldi… sorry, sorry.
+Saying, “you experience a night of the kind of bliss you’ve long dreamed about,” is a lot better than going into a half-hour interaction about the mighty knight who wishes to be deflowered by a midget sorcerer, while being tied up and forced to listen to Vivaldi . . . sorry, sorry.
 I got carried away there.
 You get the point.
-Reduce the long, icky parts to a short flowery summary which clearly says they “got the job done” without forcing the rest of the players to witness the messy parts.
+Reduce the long, icky parts to a short flowery summary that clearly says they “got the job done” without forcing the rest of the players to witness the messy parts.

 2) Slap Them With Reality